harp-tech/pyharp/README.md

 * Device user name: IBL_rig_0
 ```

-## For Linux Only
+## for Linux

-### UDEV rules
+### Install UDEV Rules

-either copy `10-ftdi.rules` into your /etc/udev/rules.d folder or symlink it with
+Install by either copying `10-harp.rules` over to your `/etc/udev/rules.d` folder or by symlinking it with:
 ````
-sudo ln -s /full/path/to/pyharp/10-ftdi.rules /etc/udev/rules.d/10-ftdi.rules
+sudo ln -s /absolute/path/to/vibratome-controller/10-harp.rules /etc/udev/rules.d/10-harp.rules
 ````

-Reload udev rules with:
+Then reload udev rules with
 ````
 sudo udevadm control --reload-rules
 ````